applefritter-inc/docker-icarus/README.md

 ### [source code](https://github.com/applefritter-inc/docker-icarus/)

 why make this?
-it allows you to run the icarus server on macOS/windows, without the need for a VM to run linux and stuff.
+it allows you to run the icarus server on macOS/windows, without the need for a VM to run linux. it also reduces the complications of running icarus on linux.

 ## how to use?
 1. clone docker image with `docker pull appleflyer/icarus-server`